PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 `ls /home/Morty`

-I used filezilla to move all the files over.
-It appears to need a password to unzip, the journal.txt.zip found in Morty's home dir.
+I used filezilla to move files over.To unzip the file I need a password for the journal.txt.zip found in Morty's home dir.
 Not knowing the password I figured there was more.
 I moved onto the contents of Rick's home Dir.
 First Looking at the `RICKS_SAFE` dir.
 Inside there was an exe named `safe` and another directory `ThisDoesntContainAnyFlags`.
-Inside `ThisDoesntContainAnyFlags`  was a file called `NotAFlag.txt`
+Inside `ThisDoesntContainAnyFlags`  was a file called `NotAFlag.txt`.
+I wasn't able to run the exe even after moving the file to my machine unless I installed a libmcrypt.
+I didn't want to do that plus I figured I was missing something at this point!

 Contents of `NotAFlag.txt`